gokul2410/jenkins-maven-project/README.md

+triggerd webhook
-testing integrating github with webhook and run with maven
+integrating github with webhook and run with maven